Why Martial Artists Shouldn’t Have Soy

 • Any hormone-estrogen dominant cancer

 Another aspect of soy that may contribute to the cancer risk is the prevalence of GMO soy.
 Just about every product you will purchase is genetically modified.
 Some studies have shown that in nearly every product tested, some residue of pesticides and other agricultural chemicals remained.
 Many of these chemicals, like RoundUp, are known to be carcinogenic.
+As such, you should consider using products, like Wildwood which is made from sprouted organic soybeans.

 Finally, the biggest concern with soy is the goitrogens.
 These are a specific set of androgen-like hormones that are highly concentrated in the soybean.